benjaminfuchs/nerd-sonic/README.md

 ### Adding sounds ###

-To play music or sounds during an alarm, you have to add the files to the directory `/var/lib/nerd-dispenser/sounds`.
-The nerd-dispenser uses the program `mpg123` to play the files, so all formats supported by mpg123 should be fine.
+To play music or sounds during an alarm, you have to add the files to the directory `/var/lib/nerd-sonic/sounds`.
+The nerd-sonic uses the program `mpg123` to play the files, so all formats supported by mpg123 should be fine.
 If you want to play an internet-radio station, add the url to a file with the extension `m3u` (playlist).
 Note that mpg123 does not